 A flanking star in each corner of the blue canton completes the 36 star device on the flag in question here, which was also formerly part of a major collection.
 This exact flag is pictured on page in “The Stars & Stripes: Fabric of American Spirit” by J. Richard Pierce (J. Richard Pierce, LLC, 2005), p.
 34, and it is made further important because it presently survives as one-of-a-kind among known examples.*

-Lincoln pushed Nevada through to statehood on October 31st, 1864, during the Civil War, and just 8 days before the November election.
-The territory’s wealth in silver was attractive to a nation struggling with the debts of war and the president's support of statehood increased support for the Republican ticket.
-While the 36th star wouldn't officially be added until July 4th of the following year, flag makers cared little for official star counts.
-Some would have begun adding the 36th star several months before the addition of Nevada actually occurred and almost all would have added it after Nevada was in.
-Commercially produced flags with inscribed dates are known as early as July of 1864, four months before Nevada's addition.
-Adding stars before they were official was common practice during the late 19th century and reflects both the nation's desire for Westward Expansion and the hope of flag makers to bring new star counts to market before their competitors.
+Nevada entered the Union as the 36th state on October 31st, Halloween, in 1864.
+Ushered in by Abraham Lincoln just eight days before the presidential election that resulted in his second term, the territory’s wealth in silver was attractive to a nation struggling with the debts of war and so increased support for the Republican ticket.
+The 36th star was officially added on July 4th, 1865, but since the flag makers generally cared very little about official star counts, the production of 36 star flags began much earlier.
+The makers of printed flags are known to have begun adding the 36th star as early as July of 1864, several months before the addition of Nevada actually occurred.
+This was a common practice during the late 19th century and is reflective of both the nation's desire for Westward Expansion and the hope of flag-makers to bring new star counts to market before their competitors.
 The 36 star flag was officially replaced by the 37 star flag in 1867, following the addition of Nebraska.

 Mounting: The gilded American molding dates to the period between 1840 and 1870.
 The flag has been placed in its correct vertical position, with its canton in the upper left.
 It was then hand-stitched to a background of 100% cotton twill, black in color, which was washed to remove excess dye.
 An acid-free agent was added to the wash to further set the dye and the fabric was heat-treated for the same purpose.
 Spacers keep the textile away from the glazing, which is U.V. protective glass.